arpan921/Password-Generator/README.md

-This is a project for generating password not very optimized by industry standards
+This is a project for generating password.